landmineNothing kills the mood more than a kink you’re not into… and I definitely have a few. It would be pretty naive for me to assume everyone here shares my exact tastes. Even my favorite artists have a few quirks I’m not into. So it’s better to tell you what’s in my stories ahead of time. If I l

 #Why Label Adult Stuff?

-# A label is not just a warning, it’s a promise.
+# A label is not just a warning, it is also a promise.
 It helps people find what they want, and avoid what they don’t.
 But it only works if it’s accurate.

 promises